christianlaverde/pft/README.md

 Cents uses traditional accounting principles:
 - **Assets & Expenses**: Increase with debits, decrease with credits
 - **Liabilities, Equity & Income**: Increase with credits, decrease with debits

+### Mobile Usage
+On mobile devices, the interface adapts with a bottom navigation bar:
+- **Accounts Tab**: View and manage all your accounts organized by category
+- **+ Button**: Quick access to add new transactions on the go
+- **Transactions Tab**: View your complete transaction history

 ## Future Improvements